 Remember!
-Riverfront Park is a Department of the Parks and Recreation for the City of Columbia.
-All plants and animals are protected and please feel free to observe and photograph, but don't not handle or disturb them.
+Riverfront Park is managed by the Parks and Recreation Department of the City of Columbia.
+All plants and animals are protected.
+Feel free to observe and photograph, but do not handle or disturb them.

 *This is not affiliated with City of Columbia Web Site*